vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-commonwealth-money.md

     should be in the economy.
 Currently, this decision is made haphazardly by the distributed and collective decisions of the individual private bankers.
-The Board of the Fed has three tools that influence, or more accurately accommodate, their deci-
-    sions: open market operations (buying and selling US debt);
+The Board of the Fed has three tools that influence, or more accurately accommodate, their decisions: open market operations (buying and selling US debt);
     the discount rate (what the central bank charges to create money/make loans to its member banks); and setting reserve requirements.
 None of these controls will be necessary in our